defame

 例文

-Publishing false information about a person can defame their character.
+Publishing false information about a person can defame them.

 The article was intended to defame the politician before the election.